auth0/docs/articles/migrations/guides/passwordless-start.md

 If the Universal Login page is used for Passwordless Authentication for a Web Application, it will be making calls to the `/passwordless/start` endpoint, by either using Lock.js or Auth0.js.

 Given you can't store a client secret in a web page, the way to authenticate the call is by forwarding the `state` parameter that is received in the Universal Login page to the `/passwordless/start` endpoint.
-That parameter is stored in the `config.internalOptions' field in the custom login page.
+That parameter is stored in the `config.internalOptions` field in the custom login page.

 The default templates for customizing the login page use it in the following way when initializing Lock.js or auth0.js: